Skip to content

 How To Retrieve Blocked Messages

 Android phones move all blocked messages into a folder on the phone called “Spam and Blocked.”
 That means that the phone is still collecting messages from the blocked people; they just aren’t notifying you.
-This can be a lifesaver in needing those blocked messages for various reasons after the fact.

-For Android phones, this is how you can retrieve blocked messages.
+For Android phones, this is how you can retrieve blocked messages:

-1. Open the Messages app, and click the three dots on the top right corner of the screen.
+1. Open the Messages app and click the three dots on the top right corner of the screen.

 2. From that drop-down menu, choose “Settings.”
 From there, tap on “Block numbers and messages.”
 From there, go to “Blocked messages.”